microrobotics/ESP32-EASY-PROTO-V2/firmware/examples/README.md

 ---

-**Enjoy exploring each peripheral on the ESP32-EASY-PROTO-V2 board!** If you have any questions or encounter issues, please contact **Micro Robotics** via [Your Support Email / Website] or the private issue tracker.
+**Enjoy exploring each peripheral on the ESP32-EASY-PROTO-V2 board!** If you have any questions or encounter issues, please contact **Micro Robotics** via support@microgroup.co.za.